 Galen has completed 23 animated films to date for the venerated Weston Woods Studios, now a division of Scholastic.
 For these films, he directed the vocal performances of Joanne Woodward, Stanley Tucci, Steve Buscemi, Sean Hayes, and Paul Giamatti.

-Galen’s work has screened at the Guggenheim, Sydney Opera House, National Gallery of Art, Brooklyn Academy of Music, Philharmonie de Paris, in the Hiroshima and Anima Mundi animation festivals, in the major children's film festivals of New York and Chicago, and in the major international film festivals of San Francisco (three-time Golden Gate nominee), London, and Nashville.
+Galen’s work has screened at the Guggenheim, Sydney Opera House, National Gallery of Art, Brooklyn Academy of Music, Philharmonie de Paris, in the Hiroshima and Anima Mundi animation festivals, in the major children's film festivals of New York and Chicago, and in the major international film festivals of San Francisco (four-time Golden Gate Award nominee), Houston (twelve-time Remi Award winner), London, and Nashville.
 He has also created animation for NPT, Sesame Workshop, Marvel Comics, The Country Music Hall of Fame and Museum, Wishing Chair Productions, Dollywood, Kroger, and Trace Adkins.

 Galen is mentioned in Giannalberto Bendazzi's three-volume Animation: A World History.
 He is also one of six animators (including legends Gene Deitch and Michael Sporn) singled out for recognition in John Cech’s 2009 book Imagination and Innovation: The Story of Weston Woods.
 In a previous life, Galen has written eight books on digital imaging with Deke McClelland, reviewed graphics software for Macworld, and was a contributing editor to PCMag.
 His personal website is www.galenfott.com.